Transition to open source test automation

 From the I-Shape to the V-Shape: Why testers will need in-depth knowledge in several areas in the future and how cell teams could replace hierarchies.

-Five different tools, manual errors when transferring, no cross-system solution: this is what test data management looked like in practice before a store concept changed everything.
+Five tools, manual transfer errors and no cross-system solution: that was test data management.
+A store concept changed the entire setup.

 Using ChatGPT for test cases, test data and exploratory ideas: What really works, where caution is advised and why prompting matters.